scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 This contributes to creating a data plane that is more efficient and scalable, and that does not require routers with specialised routing table lookup hardware.
 Routers validate network paths so that packets are only forwarded on previously authorized packets.

+### Required Dependencies
+The data plane is generally decoupled from the control plane.
+In order to be able to transmit data, end hosts need to fetch path information from their AS control plane.
+In addition, some operations (as path revocation) require the data plane to be able to use an authenticated control-plane mechanism, as SCMP.

+Path information is assumed to be fresh and validated by the control plane, which in turns relies on the PKI for validation.
+The data plane, therefore, relies on both the control plane and indirectly on the SCION PKI in order to function.

+Should the data plane be used independently, without end-to-end path validation, SCION would loose many of its security properties, which are fundamental in an inter-domain scenario where entities are mutually distrustful.
+As discussed in {{RFC9049}}, lack of authentication has often been the cause for path-aware protocols never being adopted because of security concerns.
+SCION should avoid such pitfalls and therefore its data plane should rely on the corresponding control plane and control-plane PKI.

+### Relationship to Existing Protocols
+SCION is an inter-domain network architecture and as such its data plane does not interfere with intra-domain forwarding.
+This corresponds to the practice today where ASes use an intra-domain protocol of their choice (i.e., OSPF, IS-IS, MPLS, ...).
+SCION therefore re-uses the intra-domain network fabric to provide connectivity among its infrastructure services, border routers, and end hosts, minimising changes to the internal infrastructure.

+Given its path-aware properties, some of SCION's data plane characteristics might seem similar to the ones provided by Segment Routing (SR) {{RFC8402}}.
+There are, however, fundamental differences that distinguish and motivate SCION.
+The most salient one is that Segment Routing is designed to be deployed across a single trusted domain.
+SR therefore does not focus on security, which remains an open question, as outlined in {{I-D.spring-srv6-security-consideration}}.
+SCION, instead, is designed from the start to facilitate inter-domain communication between (potentially mutually distrustful) entities.
+It comes, therefore, with built-in security measures to prevent attacks (i.e., authenticating all control-plane messages and all critical fields in the data-plane header).
+Rather than competing, SCION and SR complement each other.
+SCION relies on existing intra-domain routing protocols, therefore SR can be one of the possible intra-domain forwarding mechanisms.
+A possible integration of its path-aware properties remains for now an open question.

+In conclusion, thanks to its data plane, SCION achieves properties that are difficult to achieve when exclusively extending existing protocols.

 # Additional Components
 This document mainly focuses on describing the fundamental components needed to run a minimal SCION network.